yassersouri/pykov/README.md

 * ~~Implement evaluation using Forward algorithm.~~
 * ~~Implement decoding using Viterbi algotithm.~~
+* Implement the algorithms using the logarithm scal to make it possible to calculate very large or very small numbers.
 * Test the implementations.
 * Covert to a python package.
 * Create some documentation.